-Libraries,
+Libraries, or

- Shelters, supportive services (e.g. drug treatment, mental health, etc.),
+Shelters, supportive services (e.g. drug treatment, mental health, etc.).

-In describing commercial and/or community goods and services, Applicants will be scored more favorably if they illustrate that the goods and services offered by the QALICBs have a significant and meaningful impact on (e.g. quantify) the residents of Low-Income Communities and/or Low- Income Persons served.
+In describing commercial and/or community goods and services, Applicants will be scored more favorably if they can quantify how residents of Low-Income Communities and/or Low- Income Persons will be served as a result of the Applicant’s QLICIs.

-Example of LIC benefits of commercial goods and services: the QLICI will finance a new pharmacy that will provide X number of LIC residents with access to affordable prescription and over-the-counter drugs within walking distance from their home or accessible by public transportation.
+Example of LIC benefits of commercial goods and services: the QLICI will finance a new pharmacy that will provide X number of LIC residents within Y radius with access to prescription and over-the-counter drugs accessible by walking or public transportation.

 Example of LIC benefits of community goods and services: the QLICI will finance a multi-service facility that provides after-school programs for X number of low-income at risk youth and mental health services to Y number of individuals that are homeless or are at risk of being homeless.

-What are other examples of how Applicants can demonstrate that projected community outcomes will clearly benefit Low-Income Persons and residents of Low- Income Communities (LICs)?
+What are other examples of how Applicants can demonstrate that projected community outcomes will clearly benefit Low-Income Persons and residents of LICs?

 Some examples are as follows:

- Healthy Food Financing: the QLICI will finance a new grocery store in a USDA- designated food desert that will provide X number of LIC residents with access to affordable healthy foods (fresh meat, vegetables, and fruits).
+Healthy Food Financing: the QLICI will finance a new grocery store in a USDA- designated food desert that will provide X number of LIC residents with access to affordable healthy foods (fresh meat, vegetables, and fruits).

- Financing Minority Businesses: QLICI will finance expansion of minority-owned manufacturing plant, which will result in the hiring of X number of Low-Income Persons.
+Financing Minority Businesses: QLICIs will finance expansion of a minority-owned manufacturing plant, which will result in the hiring of X number of Low-Income Persons.
+A QLICI to a minority developer of an entertainment complex will provide 100% of the X jobs to LIC residents.
+A minority-controlled non-profit organization will provide temporary housing and social services to 500 Low-Income clients per year.

- Flexible Lease Rates: QLICI will result in reduced rental rates for a nonprofit social service provider, and the lease savings will allow the nonprofit to serve X additional LIC residents
+Flexible Lease Rates: QLICI will result in reduced rental rates for a nonprofit social service provider, and the lease savings will allow the nonprofit to serve X LIC residents.

- Housing Units: QLICI will finance construction of mixed-use development that will include X number of apartments, of which Y will be affordable to Low-Income Persons
+Housing Units: QLICI will finance construction of mixed-use development that will include X number of apartments, of which Y will be affordable to Low-Income Persons

- Environmentally Sustainable Outcomes: QLICI will finance remediation of a brownfield site, which will result in X number of LIC residents no longer exposed to environmental hazards.
+Environmentally Sustainable Outcomes: QLICI will finance remediation of a brownfield site that will be repurposed for a distribution center, which will result in X employees that will not be exposed to environmental hazards.

 Note that these examples are not exhaustive as there are many other ways to demonstrate how projected community outcomes will clearly benefit Low-Income Persons and residents of Low-Income Communities (LICs).
 Also, remember that solely indicating that the location of a project is in a LIC is not sufficient to demonstrate benefit to LIC residents/LIPs; specific community outcomes must be identified.

-If an Applicant selects Flexible Lease Rates in Question 25(a), should it only discuss Real Estates Activities between a QALICB and a third party?
+If an Applicant selects Flexible Lease Rates in Question 25(a), should it only discuss Real Estate Activities between a QALICB and a third party?

 Yes, the Applicant should only include Real Estate Activities where the tenant/lease arrangement is between a QALICB and a third party.
-A QALICB offering a favorable lease rate to an Affiliate is not an acceptable example of offering Flexible Lease Rates in Question 25(a) (8).
+A QALICB offering a favorable lease rate to an Affiliate is not an acceptable example of offering Flexible Lease Rates in Question 25(a)(8).